 Loan Modification

-Since the 2008 Financial Collapse, the Obama Administration has made serious efforts to provide loan modification programs to homeowners who are struggling with to pay off their mortgages.
+Since the 2008 Financial Collapse, the Obama Administration has made serious efforts to provide loan modification programs to homeowners who are struggling to pay off their mortgages.
 Talk with a local housing specialist at a nonprofit organization or a community development corporation to see if you can qualify for any federal-based loan modification program.